 A single stone weighing 223 g was purchased by G. Fujihara from a Moroccan dealer.
 A sample was submitted for analysis and classification to the University of Washington at Seattle (A. Irving).
-While it was initially considered that NWA 6928 was likely an unusual basaltic eucrite, it was quickly determined that it was actually a rare noritic diogenite containing pyroxene in the form of orthopyroxene rather than pigeonite, and consisting of >10 vol% plagioclase.
+While NWA 6928 was initially considered to be an unusual basaltic eucrite, chemical analyses revealed that it was a rare noritic diogenite consisting of 80 vol% orthopyroxene (Fs33.434.1) and 19 vol% interstitial anorthitic plagioclase, along with accessory (<5 vol%) TiAl-bearing chromite, troilite, and merrillite (Irving et al., 2014).
 New terminology has been proposed in a revision to the diogenite classification scheme utilizing an IUGS-based system (Beck and McSween, 2010; Wittke et al., 2011).

-To date only two other noritic diogenites are known.
-For more details on the formation of diogenites visit the Johnstown page.
+The close compositional similarities that exist between the noritic diogenites and mesosiderites suggests that a genetic link might exist (Irving et al., 2016).
+If that is true, these diogenites probably derive from a parent asteroid distinct from 4 Vesta.
 The photo of NWA 6928 shown above is a 3.03 g slice expertly prepared by Montana Meteorite Laboratory.
-The top photo shown below is the reverse side of the 3.03 g slice, while the bottom photo shows the main mass prior to cutting.
+The top photo below is the reverse side of the 3.03 g slice, and the bottom photo shows the main mass before cutting.